What to buy in Phuket for your friends?

 You will find them in shopping malls and at Rawai Market, but they will not be as beautiful as those from Phuket Pearl Shops on the east coast near Phuket town or Phuket Pearl Art Factory on the way to Chalong (see map below)

-Buying Buddha Images in Thailand IMPORTANT NOTES: Please do not buy Buddha images to take out of the country.
-Not only it is disrespectful to Thai people, but it is also illegal, and you could get yourself in trouble at the airport.
+IMPORTANT NOTES: Please do not buy Buddha images to take out of the country.
+Not only is it disrespectful to Thai people, but it is also illegal, and you could get yourself in trouble at the airport.
 Shells and corals are also illegal to take out of the country.
 Read more

 More Pages about Shopping in Phuket: